sveltejs/svelte/DEVELOPER_GUIDE.md

 });
 ```

-After the initial walk to figure out the right scopes we can now walk once again, we use a generic visitor (that runs before any visit to a node) to pass down the appropriate scope to the node (and collect information about the `// svelte-ignore` comments)
+After the initial walk to figure out the right scopes we can now walk once again, we use a generic visitor (that runs before any visit to a node) to pass down the appropriate scope to the node (and collect information about the `// svelte-ignore` comments):

 ```ts
 const visitors = {